Dreezy305/NestJs-Interview-Questions/README.md

 Request object can be accessed by adding the @Req() decorator to the handler's signature.

+### What is Dependency Injection

+Request object can be accessed by adding the @Req() decorator to the handler's signature.

 ```typescript
 import { Controller, Get, Req } from "@nestjs/common";
 import { Request } from "express";